Sign In / Sign Out

-After Step 2 is completed, the admissions committee will review the Graduate Admissions Application and the final grades earned in the Spring of the junior year.
+After Step 2 is completed, the admission committee will review the Graduate Admission Application and the final grades earned in the Spring of the junior year.
 The Spring term GPA must be 3.0 or higher to be considered for admission.
 Applicants with an Incomplete on the transcript will not be admitted to the 4+1 program.
 Incomplete work must be resolved no later than the grad posting deadline for Summer B session prior to the start of the senior year.

 Student progress toward completing both degrees will be monitored at the end of each academic year by both the undergraduate and graduate program coordinators.
 Written progress reports on work for the two degrees must be added to the student’s file at the end of each academic year.